-- Volume 3, Module 2 will be available late fall in 2017
+- Volume 2, Module 2 Update will be available in September 2020

 What's the difference between KSAP and NephSAP?

-Each bimonthly issue of NephSAP is dedicated to a specific theme, i.e., to a specific area of clinical nephrology, hypertension, dialysis, and transplantation, and consists of an editorial, a syllabus, and self-assessment questions, to serve as a self-study device.
+Each issue of NephSAP is dedicated to a specific theme, i.e., to a specific area of clinical nephrology, hypertension, dialysis, and transplantation, and consists of an editorial, a syllabus, and self-assessment questions, to serve as a self-study device.
 Over the course of 24 months, all clinically relevant and key elements of nephrology are reviewed and updated.